Home Inspection in the Triangle, NC

 A

-Reports are delivered within 24 hours.
+Reports are typically delivered within 24 hours.

 Q